anastazjat08/mutaap-ic/README.md

 ## Input format
 ```
-The input should be provided in a FASTA file
+The input nucleotide sequence should be provided in a FASTA file.
 Needs to be an ORF:
 - start with START codon
 - end with STOP codon
 - be divisible by 3
 - does not have STOP codons inside
+- will give maximum of 400 amino acid length
 ```

 ## Quick usage example